dFoiler/dfoiler.github.io/_posts/2025-08-30-blog-post-1 copy.md

   - units
 ---

-This post provides an amusing argument which classifying the units in polynomial rings.
+We classify the units in polynomial rings.

 > <b>Proposition.</b>
 Let \\(R\\) be a commutative ring, and let \\(f\in R[x]\\) be a polynomial.
 Expand